-Monthly reports will be prepared by the Chief Financial Officer.
-The reports will detail actual income and expenditure against budget both for budget holders and at a summary level for the Accounting Officer and the Audit, Finance, Premises and Health & Safety Committee.
+Monthly management accounts will be prepared by the Chief Financial Officer.
+The reports will detail actual income and expenditure against budget both for budget holders and at a summary level for the Accounting Officer and the Finance, People and Premises Committee.
+The management accounts will also include a balance sheet, cash flow and key financial performance indicators.
+The management accounts will be shared with the chair of Board of Trustees and chair of the Finance, People and Premises committee every month and with other Trustees six times a year.

 The monitoring process should be effective and timely in highlighting variances in the budget so these differences can be investigated and action taken where appropriate.
+The process should be informed by a termly review of pupil number projections.
 If a budget overspend is forecast it may be appropriate to transfer money from another budget or from the contingency.
-All budget virements must be authorised by the Chief Financial Officer, the Accounting Officer or the Audit, Finance, Premises and Health & Safety Committee in accordance with their Delegated Powers and reported to the Trustees.
+All budget virements must be authorised by the Chief Financial Officer, the Accounting Officer or the Finance, People and Premises Committee in accordance with their Delegated Powers and reported to the Trustees.